plone/training/views_3.rst

         cp -R src/ploneconf.site_sneak/chapters/06_views_3_p5/ src/ploneconf.site

+In this part you will:

+* Write a python-class to get all talks from the catalog
+* Write a template to display the talks
+* Improve the table

+Topics covered:

+* BrowserView
+* plone.api
+* portal_catalog
+* brains and objects
+* tables

 Now we don't want to provide information about one specific item but on several items.
 What now?
 We can't look at several items at the same time as context.